 Schools: Our own Fallsvale Elementary School is operated by the Big Bear Unified School District and serves the communities of Angelus Oaks and Forest Falls with inter district transfers available for Mountain Home Village.
 Daily bus service is provided for a fee to Moore Junior High and Redlands East Valley High School, part of the Redlands Unified School District.

 Law Enforcement: Service is provided by the San Bernardino County Sheriff's Office which includes a resident deputy that lives in our neighboring community of Angelus Oaks.
-The Sheriffs office also coordinates the local Valley of the Falls Search and Rescue Team.

 Local businesses and services include (click icon for a printable list):